CMS-Garden/ftm/doc/README.md

 This project is a centralized knowledge database to provide transparency on the current state of web-based systems in the public sector.
 In detail, we provide:

-- Transparency: With an overview of government web systems, their funding, and stakeholders.
+- Open data: An overview of government web systems, their funding, and stakeholders.
 - Maintenance state: Providing maintenance stats (e.g., used components, versions, known security vulnerabilities) of web systems.
 - FOSS information: Percentage of Open Source based web systems.